mikkorepolainen/mikkorepolainen.github.io/documents/_posts/2016-05-15-docker-hosts.md

 #### Generic

-Use this driver to control hosts with no direct support in docker-machine (or import existing hosts).
+Use this driver to control hosts with no direct support in docker-machine (or import existing hosts, see [Importing an Existing Machine](#Importing an Existing Machine)).

 TODO example for creating
-TODO example for importing (always regenerates certs and restarts? -> not an option for managing CLI environment)

 For more options, refer to the [documentation](https://docs.docker.com/machine/drivers/generic/).